PeggyJV/cellar-contracts/README.md

 Hardhat is a development environment that allows you to compile, deploy, test, and debug your Ethereum software.

-To compile cellars with Remix, follow these steps:
+To compile cellars contract with hardhat, follow these steps:

 - Install hardhat with `npm` by running the code below in your terminal.